fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-03.md

 The HOST attribute identifies the fully qualified domain name of the application provider that is serving the WebRTC application and also operating the STUN server.
-The WebRTC EndPoint MUST include this attribute as part of ICE candidate gathering checks.
-There MUST be only one HOST attribute in a given ICE connectivity check and MUST be included before the MESSAGE-INTEGRITY attribute to ensure its integrity.
+The WebRTC EndPoint MUST include this attribute as part of the ICE candidate gathering phase and there MUST be only one HOST attribute in a given STUN binding request.

 Deployment Advice
 =============